Augmented Lagrangian preconditioners for fictitious domain formulations of elliptic interface problems: Spectral analysis of ideal preconditioner

-Notice how in this case the lower bound for the eigenvalues of the preconditioned matrix depends explicitly on $h_{\Omega_2}$.
-However, it is immediate to observe that as $h_{\Omega_2}\rightarrow 0$, the lower bound in~\eqref{eqn:bound_h_beta} tends to $1$.
-Therefore, we conclude that also in this scenario the bound is robust with respect to the discretization parameters. \end{remark} \begin{remark}[Parameter robustness] From the previous proof and from Lemma~\ref{lemma:algebraic_infsup}, it follows that the lower bound obtained in Theorem~\ref{thm:lambda_bound} will in general depend on~$\beta$ and on the jump $\beta_2-\beta$ through the quantity $\max\{\beta,\beta_2-\beta,1\}$.
-In particular, these results show that choosing $\gamma = \mathcal{O}\!\left(\max\{\beta,\beta_2-\beta,1\}^{-1}\right)$ in~\eqref{eqn:lower_bound} or~\eqref{eqn:bound_h_beta} is sufficient to guarantee that all nonunit eigenvalues of $\mathcal{P}_{\gamma}^{-1}\mathcal{A}_{\gamma}$ remain uniformly bounded away from $0$.
-This behaviour is consistent with the observations reported in~\cite{ALprec} for the Oseen problem, where the authors show that the spectral bounds of the preconditioned system depend on the viscosity $\nu$, and therefore a parameter choice of the form $\gamma = \mathcal{O}(\nu^{-1})$ is theoretically required.
+where $\tilde c$ contains the involved constants.
+These results show that choosing $\gamma = \mathcal{O}\!\left(\max\{\beta,\beta_2-\beta,1\}\right)$ in~\eqref{eqn:lower_bound} or~\eqref{eqn:bound_h_beta} is sufficient to guarantee that all nonunit eigenvalues of $\mathcal{P}_{\gamma}^{-1}\mathcal{A}_{\gamma}$ remain uniformly bounded away from $0$.
+This behaviour is consistent with the observations reported in~\cite{ALprec} for the Oseen problem, where the authors show that the spectral bounds of the preconditioned system depend on the kinematic viscosity $\upnu$, and therefore a parameter choice of the form $\gamma = \mathcal{O}(\upnu^{-1})$ is theoretically required.
+Consequently, $\gamma$ becomes large in the high Reynolds number regime (for small values of $\upnu$).
+In our setting, an analogous behavior holds: as the coefficient jump increases, $\gamma$ must be taken correspondingly larger.
 As pointed out in~\cite{ALprec}, this theoretical guideline is of limited practical relevance.
-Indeed, in the numerical results in Section~\ref{sec:numerical_experiments} we will observe that using a fixed value of $\gamma$ already yields convergence of the Krylov subspace method that is independent of $h_\Omega$, $h_{\Omega_2}$, the coefficients $\beta$, $\beta_2$, and their jump $\beta_2-\beta$, without the need to scale $\gamma$ according to the problem parameters.
+Indeed, in the numerical results in Section~\ref{sec:numerical_experiments} we will observe that, for the ideal AL preconditioner $\mathcal{P}_\gamma$, using a fixed value of $\gamma$ already yields convergence of the Krylov subspace method that is independent of $h_\Omega$, $h_{\Omega_2}$, the coefficients $\beta$, $\beta_2$, and their jump $\beta_2-\beta$, without the need to scale $\gamma$ according to the problem parameters.
+Therefore, this theoretical condition on $\gamma$ is sufficient but conservative.

 \end{remark}